mtassia/TIAMMAt/README.md

 ---
 ### INPUTS:
 For each domain of interest, the seed (an unaligned fasta file obtainable from the "**Alignments**" section for any domain in Pfam) and the model (raw HMM obtained from the "**Curation & model**" section for any given domain in Pfam) must be downloaded from the Pfam server (http://pfam.xfam.org/).
-Within the model directory (`-m`), the prefix naming convention must be identical for each domain (e.g., *PF00069_Pkinase*.fasta & *PF00069_Pkinase*.hmm). `Grab_models.sh` can be used to generate the files required in the model directory (see **Support Scripts** section below).
-Additionally, ensure the domain models and the Pfam database input (`-p`) are the same version before running TIAMMAt.
+Within the model directory (`-m`), the prefix naming convention must be identical for each domain (e.g., *PF00069_Pkinase*.fasta & *PF00069_Pkinase*.hmm).
+Alternatively, `Grab_models.sh` (included in the *Support_scripts* directory of TIAMMAt) can be used to generate the files required in the model directory (see **Support Scripts** section below).

+Additionally, confirm the domain models and the Pfam database input (`-p`) are the same version before running TIAMMAt.
+This can be confirmed by searching for the domain accession(s) in the local uncompressed `Pfam-A.hmm` (e.g., via `grep`).
+Versioning differences between downloaded models and `Pfam-A.hmm` is often only a problem if you are working on an HPC with a pre-downloaded `Pfam-A.hmm` file.

 **Example input structure:**
 - `-d /path/to/Proteomes/` contains:
-  >- ProteomeA.fasta
+  >- ProteomeA.fa
   >- ProteomeB.fasta
 - `-m /path/to/Target_Pfams/` contains:
   >- PF00069_Pkinase.fasta